About the National Roller Coaster Museum

 The NRCMA is an unaffiliated, 501(c)(3) non-profit organization dedicated to the protection and preservation of historic roller coasters and amusement park artifacts and memorabilia to document and archive the history of the amusement park industry

-To donate to the NRCMA to aid in the protection and preservation of historic roller coasters and amusement park artifacts, mail to: NRCMA, attention, Jeff Novotny, NRCMA Chairman, PO Box 5424, Arlington, Texas 76005-5424.
+To donate to the NRCMA to aid in the protection and preservation of historic roller coasters and amusement park artifacts, mail to: NRCMA, attention, Jerry Willard, NRCMA Treasurer, PO Box 5424, Arlington, Texas 76005-5424.

 The NRCMA’s primary storage facility is located in Plainview, Texas.
 The current 8,800 ft. building sits on one acre of land owned by the NRCMA.
 The latest expansion included a 1,000 sq. ft. climate-controlled facility which was completed in 2015.